Studio of Bill Ooms

 Hollow forms are turned on a lathe from a solid piece of wood or from a number of segments of wood.
 Many of the shapes are inspired by fine Native American pottery of the Southwest.
 Natural burl edges and natural voids in the wood are part of the artistic design of the pieces.

 Bill is a second generation wood-turner and learned basic woodworking techniques from his father.
 Even as a young man, his desire was to envision and create new things.
-This led him to his first career in engineering, and now he has returned to his roots as a full-time woodworker in his shop north of Prescott, Arizona.
+This led him to his first career in engineering, and now he has returned to his roots as a woodworker in his shop north of Prescott, Arizona.